Corvus-JSDev/Corvus-JSDev/README.md

 #### **AutoMatcher**

 **`Car model comparison tool`** <br>
-I was in the market for a new car when I quickly realized that combing through thousands of different models and checking five different sites was going to take forever.
+I was in the market for a new car when I quickly realized that checking five different sites in order to comb through thousands of different models was going to take forever.
 So I created AutoMatcher, it pulls car data from an API in order to make it easy for the user to compare the specs of different makes and models.

 <br>

 #### **WiseWealth**

-**` Finanal Helper / Planner`** <br>
+**`Finanal Helper / Planner`** <br>
 Like lots of people my age, trying to understand exactly how this complex financial system works can be daunting and tiresome.
-It also doesn't help that some financial sites can be complete wrong, and others too complex for someone to grasp quickly.
+It also doesn't help that some financial sites can be completely wrong, and others too complex for someone to grasp quickly.
 So I made an all-in-one shop for understanding things like: If you can afford and qualify for a mortgage, what is your actual take home pay, and how much is that new car *actually* going to cost you.

 ---